Glaucoma

 Topical Medication

 Prostaglandins, non-selective alpha-adrenergic agonists, and parasympathomimetic agents increase aqueous outflow.
 Prostaglandin analogues are typically first-line agents.
-They are largely effective, well tolerated, and can be dosed daily.
+They are largely effective, are well tolerated, and can be dosed daily.

 Beta-blockers, carbonic anhydrase inhibitors, and selective alpha-adrenergic agonists decrease aqueous production.
-Beta-blockers had previously been first-line drugs, but carry contraindications for patients with pulmonary or cardiovascular comorbidities.[18]
+Beta-blockers had previously been first-line drugs but carry contraindications for patients with pulmonary or cardiovascular comorbidities.[19]
 Topical carbonic anhydrase inhibitors are preferred over systemic preparations because of multiple adverse side effects with systemic use.
 Adrenergic agonists (i.e., brimonidine) have potential adverse ocular and systemic side effects.

 Systemic Therapy

-Gingko biloba has been shown to improve visual field test results in patients with normal-tension glaucoma but requires cautious use because of its anticoagulant properties.[19]
+Ginkgo biloba has been shown to improve visual field test results in patients with normal-tension glaucoma but requires cautious use because of its anticoagulant properties.[20]

 Laser Therapy